 - Prioritize Your Priorities

 - For this one I included my manager.
 I had a quick 1:1 and asked him to help me prioritize.
-Once I had this priority I was able to rank my daily tasks.
+Once I had my true priorities identified, I was able to rank my daily tasks.

 - Be Your Own Best Critic